The menhirs of Sardinia and the cult of the ancestors

 The menhirs of Sardinia, male symbols of fertility

-At the end of the Neolithic period, in the second half of the 4th millennium B.C., aniconic menhirs appeared on the island, vertical stones set in the ground, monoliths that were not at all hewn, but rough in their mysterious geometry.
-Those earlier signs were the vanguard of a new way of conceiving the world.
-They expressed, for the people of the Ozieri culture1, and perhaps even before of the San Ciriaco culture2, a spiritual tension towards the territory, now interpreted as a living space in which to circumscribe one’s existence.
+Towards the end of the Neolithic period, in the second half of the 4th millennium BC, aniconic menhirs appeared on the Island.
+The vertical stones, fixed into the ground, consisted of unhewn monoliths bearing mysterious geometric shapes.
+These early monuments represented a new way of conceiving the world.
+For the people of the Ozieri culture1, and perhaps even before of the San Ciriaco culture2, they expressed a spiritual tension towards the territory, now understood as the living space in which to circumscribe existence.
+The custom of erecting menhirs indicated a change in the relationship with the earth.
+The benign and generous mother, in those Neolithic communities devoted to agriculture, had to be governed through symbolic fertilisation.
+The monoliths, called pedras fittas in Sardinian language, therefore represented the male principle3.
+Thus, the fertility of the fields was promoted by mimicking the mechanism of procreation4.

-The protoanthropomorphic menhirs
+The proto-anthropomorphic menhirs

 Ancestor worship in the menhirs of Sardinia